Living History Capital Campaign

 Rehabilitate Oakland’s Iconic 1899 Bell Tower

-The Foundation will rehabilitate Oakland’s beautiful 1899 Bell Tower Building, transforming it into a flexible event and meeting space.
+The Foundation completed its rehabilitation of the 1899 Oakland Bell Tower in November 2022, transforming it into a flexible event and meeting space.

 Restore and Preserve Oakland’s East Hill